 The following bar chart and line graph details the increasing enrollment of catastrophically-injured safety personnel receiving PSEBA while also describing the average premium.
-Headcount began modestly with 1 person in Reporting Year 1997, grew to 31 in Reporting Year 2000, broke 100 in Reporting Year 2005, surpassed 200 in Reporting Year 2008, and continued that pace until reaching 494 in Reporting Year 2015.
-Headcount never experienced a drop from one year to another.
-The average recipient premium began at \$1,892 in Reporting Year1997 and climbed steadily to \$15,706 in Reporting Year 2015.
+Headcount began modestly with 1 person in Reporting Year 1997, grew to 31 in Reporting Year 2000, broke 100 in Reporting Year 2005, surpassed 200 in Reporting Year 2008, and continued that pace until reaching 595 in Reporting Year 2016.
+Headcount experienced a drop for the first time in Reporting Year 2017, due in part to data not submitted by some municipalities.
+The average recipient premium began at \$1,892 in Reporting Year 1997 and climbed steadily to \$16,469 in Reporting Year 2017.
+Despite the limited data, average recipient premiums have continuously increased without a single-year decline to date.